SATIADENNIS/dev.graphene.works/docs/development/testnets/public_testnet_details.rst

 Quick Start Guide - Public Testnet
 *************************************

-The BitShares Open Public Testnet has been deployed and is fully functional for anyone to use and is shared among developers.
+The Graphene Open Public Testnet has been deployed and is fully functional for anyone to use and is shared among developers.
 All developers take the opportunity to construct a tutorial.

 .. contents:: Table of Contents
    :local:

 -------

 Use a UI Wallet on Public Testnet
 =======================================

 - Go to a Web Wallet - Public testnet: (http://testnet.bitshares.eu/)
 - If you need to create an account, set the testnet faucet address
    - Faucet: (https://faucet.testnet.bitshares.eu/)
    - Go to [Setting] menu - [Faucet] and set the above Faucet address
 - Create an account
    - For a CLOUD Wallet: Use a [CREATE ACCOUNT] button
    - For a LOCAL Wallet: Use an [advanced form] button